-- 32. Water resource modelling was undertaken to support the 2022/23 desalinated water order advice, which provides an outlook from 1 December 2021 to 30 June 2025, covering the three financial years for which advice is required under the Water Interface Agreement.
-This modelling process considers all possible desalinated water orders that could be placed under the Project Deed during this three year period (including 0 GL), and identifies the desalinated water orders most likely to lead to outcomes consistent with the principles described in paragraph 20. - 33.
-The water resource modelling separately considers each of the seven possible orders from 0 to 150 GL in the first year of the three-year desalinated water order advice.
-For each of these seven possible first year (2022/23) orders, Melbourne's water supply system is modelled over the next three and a half years under 109 different streamflow sequences.
-For each streamflow sequence, the model selects the second (2023/24) and third year (2024/25) desalinated water orders that best meet the five principles under that particular sequence. - 34.
+- 33. Water resource modelling was undertaken to support the 2023/24 desalinated water order advice, which provides an outlook from 1 December 2022 to 30 June 2026, covering the three financial years for which advice is required under the Water Interface Agreement.
+This modelling process considers all possible desalinated water orders that could be placed under the Project Deed during this three year period (including 0 GL), and identifies the desalinated water orders most likely to lead to outcomes consistent with the principles described in paragraph 22. - 34.
+The water resources modelling separately considers each of the seven possible orders from 0 to 150 GL in the first year of the three-year desalinated water order advice.
+For each of these seven possible first year (2023/24) orders, Melbourne's water supply system is modelled over the next three and a half years under 110 different streamflow sequences.
+For each streamflow sequence, the model selects the second (2024/25) and third year (2025/26) desalinated water orders that best meet the five principles under that particular sequence. - 35.
 The water resources modelling results are summarised in Table 3.
-These results reflect, for a given 2022/23 desalinated water order volume, the risks after taking into account the potential to increase or decrease desalinated water orders in 2023/24 and 2024/25 in response to observed conditions.
-Table 3 also includes results derived from price modelling undertaken by the metropolitan water businesses, to assess the indicative impact of each potential 2022/23 order volume on a typical residential customer bill (using 150 kilolitres per year) in 2022/23 compared to 2021/22.
-The price modelling was focused on the change in average annual residential water bills associated with each of the various potential order volumes, and does not reflect the impact of the annual security payment within water bills.
-The annual impacts on typical residential customer bills are indicative only and will vary across metropolitan water business and depend on individual household use patterns.
-Typical residential customer bills will also be impacted by a range of other factors in addition to the costs associated with the desalinated water order.
+These results reflect, for a given 2023/24 desalinated water order volume, the remaining risks after taking into account the potential to increase or decrease desalinated water orders in 2024/25 and 2025/26 in response to observed conditions.